You can purchase a copy HERE

 I’m assuming that the young woman in the photo was the former owner of this house and I knew that there was something strange about it right from the start.

-The colour was strange but the content of the photo was even stranger.
+The colour was strange, but the content of the photo was even more bizarre.

 The woman was sitting on a stool while listening on sort of headset while perusing what can only have been surveillance photographs.